 The woofer is generally the largest driver in the system which covers the bass and mid-range frequency.

 The SubBass Activator is an electrical circuit which extends the deepest bass when the music calls for it, reduces the distortion for cleaner sound, increases the dynamic range for greater impact, and uses a self-resetting protection circuit to reduce the chance of damaging the speakers.

 The low tweeter is generally the midsize driver in the system which covers the upper mid-range and low treble

 The high tweeter is generally the smallest driver in the system which covers the highest frequencies.

 The grill is the cloth and frame used to cosmetically conceal the drivers without affecting the sound.
 Ohm now uses black grills in almost all cases.
 In the past, brown and brown/black mixes were used; but every ”brown” turned out differently.
-Now they are all black (except on some current white speakers, we have white as an option).
+Now they are all black.

 The crossover is the electrical circuit that protects the tweeters from the low frequency energy that is reproduced by the main drivers.
 This can only fail, in rare instances, from overdriving the speakers.

 |(1) With the return of the original part for recycling within 60 days.|

 (2) With the return of the original part for recycling before the shipment of the new part.